-M/s.
-Merchant & Sons, (PAN: AAEFM0675K), having address registered at Sagar Classic, 703, Clare Road, Byculla, Mumbai - 400008 (hereinafter referred as the Customs Broker/CB) holder of Customs Broker License No. 11/678, issued by the Commissioner of Customs, Mumbai under regulations of CHALR, 1984, [Now regulation 7(2) of CBLR, 2018] and as such they are bound by the regulations and conditions stipulated therein.
+M/s Merchant & Sons, (PAN- AAEFM0675K), having address registered at Sagar Classic, 703, Clare Road, Byculla, Mumbai- 400 008 (hereinafter referred as the Customs Broker/CB) holder of CB License No 11/678, issued by the Commissioner of Customs, Mumbai under regulations of CHALR, 1984, [now Regulation 7(2) of CBLR, 2018] and as such they are bound by the regulations and conditions stipulated therein.

-- 2. On the basis of specific information received by DRI, MZU, investigation was conducted which revealed that various export firm including M/s Ocean International were procuring fake purchase bills against the export consignments from one Mr. Suhel Ansari, through fake firms floated by him. - 3.
-An offence report in the form of SCN No. 33/Commr/ADJ(X)/2022 issued by Commissioner of Customs, Export, ACC was received wherein it is mentioned that many exporters including M/s Ocean International were procuring fake purchase bills from said Mr Suhel Ansari.
-Searches were conducted at the premises of Suhel Ansari on 14.08.2015, which led to the recovery of certain records/documents, three laptops, one hard disk and various rubber stamps along-with copies of bogus bills in the names of several companies issued by him. - 4.
-During the course of investigation, statement of Shri Suhel Parvez Ansari and Shri Shaikh Mohammed Arshad employee of Shri Suhel Parvez Ansari was recorded on 24.08.2015 by DRI, Mumbai where inter-alia they stated that they supplied fake invoices to the export firms including M/s Ocean International. - 5.
-DRI, MZU forwarded the case to the SIIB(X)/ACC for carrying out further investigation wherein exporters including M/s Ocean International who have claimed undue drawback by overvaluing the exports and to justify the over-value of the goods, they procured fake invoices from Shri Suhel Ansari. - 6.
-During the course of investigation by SIIB(X) statement of the following persons were recorded:- - 6.1 Shri Manzurali Liakatali Khan, proprietor of M/s Ocean International vide his statement dated 17.04.2018 stated that - a) He was proprietor of M/s Ocean International, a merchant exporter of textile products and readymade garments. - b) They exported goods mainly to the African Countries like Sudan, Nigeria, etc & CB M/s.
-Merchant & Sons handled their export clearances.
+- 2. On the basis of specific information received by DRI, MZU, investigation was conducted which revealed that various export firm including M/s N.S.
+Inc. were procuring fake purchase bills against the export consignments from one Mr. Suhel Ansari, through fake firms floated by him. - 3.
+An offence report in the form of SCN No. 64/Adj(X)/ADC/2022-23 issued by Additional Commissioner of Customs, Export, ACC was received wherein it is mentioned that exporter M/s N.S.Inc was procuring fake purchase bills from one Mr Suhel Ansari where the shipping bills were handled by the CB firm M/s Merchant & Sons. - 4.
+The office premises of Shri Suhel Ansari, situated at Room No. 30, 4th Floor, Chunnwala Building, 38-Kolsa Street, Pydhoni, Mumbai 400003 was searched on 14.08.2015.
+During the course of search of the said premises, certain records/documents, three laptops and one hard disk and various rubber stamps along-with copies of bogus bills in the names of several companies issued by him were recovered. - 5.
+During the course of investigation, statement of Shri Suhel Parvez Ansari and his employee Shri Shaikh Mohammed Arshad employee of Shri Suhel Parvez Ansari was recorded on 24.08.2015 by DRI, Mumbai, where inter-alia they stated that they supplied fake invoices to the export firms including M/s N.S.Inc. - 6.
+DRI, MZU, forwarded the case to SIIB(X)/ACC for carrying out further investigation wherein exporters including M/s N.S.Inc. who have claimed undue drawback by overvaluing the exports and to justify the over-value of the goods, they procured fake invoices from Shri Suhel Ansari. - 7.
+During the course of investigation by SIIB(X), statements of the following persons were recorded:- - 7.1 Shri Md.
+Anas Kudia Proprietor of N.S.
+Inc vide his statement dated 19.04.2017 stated that: - a) He was merchant exporter of textile products and readymade garments & proprietor of firm M/s N.S.Inc.
+Their firm exported goods mainly to the